-This position was clear in the recent publication of the CIPFA (Chartered Institute of Public Finance and Accountancy) Resilience Indicators, released on 16th December 2019.
+This position was clear in the recent publication of the CIPFA (Chartered Institute of Public Finance and Accountancy) Resilience Indicators, released on 19th February 2021.
 These indicators aim to show the level of financial resilience of each local authority across England, of which several of the measures relate to the level of reserves.
-As at 31st March 2019, when compared to all other Unitary Authorities, Blackburn with Darwen had the 5th lowest level of reserves as a percentage net of revenue expenditure.
-This is not surprising as;
+As at 31st March 2020, when compared to all other 55 Unitary Authorities, Blackburn with Darwen had the 13th lowest level of reserves as a percentage net of revenue expenditure.
+Whilst this is an improvement in the ranking, compared to 5th position in the figures published in the previous year, these are still low compared to most other authorities delivering the same services.
+Reductions in funding, coupled with rising demand for services due to high levels of deprivation, have meant that reserves have been utilised in order to deliver services.